bakpakin/Fennel/style.md

 the error.
 This should be preferred in cases where a failure is to be expected, such as a file not being found, or a socket closing.
-Functions which use this style should usually be called inside a `match` form so the success and failure cases can be side by side.
+Functions which use this style should usually be called inside a `case` form so the success and failure cases can be side by side, or a `case-try` form if it's a sequence of potentially-failing calls.

-Errors raised using the `error` or `assert` functions should be preferred when fundamental assumptions are found to be violated in a way which indicates a bug in the program.

-However, in some cases when an expected failure cannot be recovered from, using `error` lets you abort quickly without propagating the error as return values up a long call stack; this is acceptable, but it's better if your I/O happens at the edges of your program rather than deep inside.
+In cases when an expected failure cannot be recovered from, using `assert` or `error` lets you abort quickly without propagating the failure as return values up a long call stack; this is acceptable, but it's better if your I/O happens at the edges of your program rather than deep inside.
+Manually propagating failures using values is more explicit and clearer, but it can be tedious.
+Using `error` and `assert` results in less code, but it can be a form of "spooky action at a distance".
+Keep this trade-off in mind.

 ### Macros